-Cost Evaluation is the "whole system cost" of the submission.
+Cost Evaluation was on the "whole system cost" of the bid submission.

 The whole system cost is the aggregate cost value of the bid submission plus any additional haulage costs that the Council may have in relation to the submission.
-The whole system cost is evaluated on a net present value basis.
+The whole system cost was evaluated on a net present value basis.